 Working Safely with Viral Vectors is intended for new or entry level laboratory personnel who plan to use recombinant DNA viral vectors in vitro or in vivo, and who cannot demonstrate significant previous experience and expertise in the necessary aspects of biosafety and regulatory compliance.

 In order to work with radioactive materials on the University of Michigan campus, individuals must attend a separate Radiation Safety Orientation Course to address the requirements for training mandated by State & Federal regulation.
 OSEH has implemented training for all individuals working in or frequenting radioactive material laboratories or facilities.
 The course must be completed within 60 days of starting work with radioactive materials or supervising individuals who will work with radioactive materials.
 Yearly training updates are required and can be given by the OSEH laboratory radiation safety contact.
 Records of follow up training sessions are reported back to OSEH.
-In addition, a special training course is offered by OSEH to all users of radioisotopes with research animals.
+In addition, special training is offered by OSEH to all users of radioisotopes with research animals.